 A contract for the construction of the fifth MİLGEM ship (TCG İstanbul (F-515)) – the first ship in the MİLGEM İstif-Class frigate project, which is phase-II of the MİLGEM Ada-Class corvette project – was signed on 12 April, 2019 between our company and the Defence Industry Agency (SSB).

-As the first Turkish frigate to be designed by Turkish engineers, TCG İstanbul (F-515) has a different structure to that of the ADA-class corvettes.
-Significant momentum is being witnessed in the sector that is no more apparent than in the high rate of indigenousness in the weapon systems being integrated.
+As the first Turkish frigate to be designed by Turkish engineers, TCG İstanbul (F-515) has a different structure to that of the Ada-class corvettes.
+Significant momentum is being witnessed in Türkiye’s shipbuilding sector that is no more apparent than in the high rate of indigenousness in the armaments and electronic systems integrated into the vessels being constructed.

 The planned length and beam of the indigenous and national frigate TCG İstanbul (F-515) being built under the MİLGEM National Corvette Project, are 113 meters and 14.4 meters, respectively.
 TCG İstanbul (F-515) and the other İstif-Class frigates to be built will differ from the ADA-class corvettes in their ability to carry and launch homing surface-to-air missiles.

-Once the MİLGEM Project has been concluded, the national frigates and other ships that are currently in production will be equipped with a national electronic warfare system with a 75 percent indigenousness rate, as well as a new-generation national combat management system.
-The vessels will also be equipped with improved weapons, radars and sensors, as well as advanced communication and navigation systems.
+The national frigates and other vessels are to be equipped with a national electronic warfare system with a high indigenousness rate, as well as a new-generation national combat management system, improved weapon, radar and sensor systems, and advanced communication and navigation systems.

-The supply of construction materials, and the preparation of design documents and workmanship drawings of the ship that is under construction at Istanbul Shipyard Command, are among the main duties of STM.
+The supply of construction materials, and the preparation of design documents and workmanship drawings of the ship at Istanbul Shipyard Command, are among the main duties of STM.
 STM is also carrying out all integrated logistic support activities, and is responsible for the supply, testing and integration of all weapon systems, electronic systems and the main propulsion system.

 Contract for the Supply of MİLGEM Ships 6, 7 and 8